Get Involved

 The criteria is as follows:

-- Between 19 and 29 years old
+- Between 19 and 29 years old.

-- UK-based or UK or Irish nationality
+- UK-based, or UK or Irish nationality.

-- Able to competently travel through the mountains on skis
+- Able to competently travel through the mountains on skis and to ski tour.
+Some ski touring experience is beneficial.

 Please note the YAG mission statement: “to improve the safety and knowledge of young alpine climbers, giving them the skills to climb - in alpine - style - in the Greater Ranges around the world.
 We aim to advance the next generation of world-leading young UK alpinists via a three-year, elite-level programme featuring courses, trips, expeditions and mentorship.”